wzhouwzhou/easypathutil/README.md

     const cwd = new Builder;
     cwd() === process.cwd() // true

-The `new` keyword is optional, a builder can be retrieved simply with Builder()
+The `new` keyword is optional, a builder can be retrieved simply with Builder() as well.

 **Fluent Interface Examples (chaining, constructor, .toString, [] vs ())**